-Confining ourselves, therefore, to the narrower question of how to evaluate individual grant applications within the context of an existing policy structure, we must now consider how to take account of the problem of deadweight in the grant system (taking the tax system as a given).
+Confining ourselves therefore to the question of how to evaluate individual grant applications within the context of an existing policy structure, we must now consider how to take account of the problem of deadweight in the grant system (taking the tax system as a given).

-The purpose of pre-multiplying the total project benefits (net-of-grant) by a deadweight factor (given in the formula of Section 3 as $1-\theta$) is to ensure that the grant-level for the marginal project, i.e. the project which has a benefit-cost ratio of one, is pitched at the correct level.
+The purpose of pre-multiplying the total project benefits (net-of-grant) by a deadweight factor (given in the formula of Chapter 3 as $1-\theta$) is to ensure that the grant-level for the marginal project, i.e., the project which has a benefit-cost ratio of one, is pitched at the correct level.
 Increasing this maximum allowable grant-to-benefit ratio will induce further projects, but at a cost in additional aggregate grant outlay.
 The correct setting of the maximum allowable grant-to-benefit ratio will be such that any increase would yield benefits lower than the aggregate increase in grant outlay; any reduction would cut back benefits more than grant aggregate grants.

-In order to estimate the correct value of the maximum grant-to-benefit ratio $(1-\theta)$ we need to know how responsive aggregate project benefits are to grant levels, and also by how much aggregate grant costs increase with an increase in the maximum allowable grant-to-benefit ratio.
+In order to estimate the correct value θ by which the benefits should be discounted (or equivalently the maximum grant-to-benefit ratio 1- θ) we need to know how responsive aggregate project benefits are to grant levels, and also by how much aggregate grant costs increase with an increase in the maximum allowable grant-to-benefit ratio.
 If every project were to receive the maximum grant, then the second part of this calculation would be relatively simple, and we could focus on the first, namely the degree to which higher grants will induce a certain additional volume of projects and of jobs created.
-Given an estimate of the elasticity - the proportional response of these benefits with respect to the level of grant - it would then be possible to calculate the maximal grant-to-benefit ratio $(1-\theta)$, i.e. the ratio beyond which the increase in benefits secured is less than the increase in the grant paid.
+Given an estimate of the elasticity - the proportional response of these benefits with respect to the level of grant - it would then be possible to calculate the maximal grant-to-benefit ratio (1- θ), i.e., the ratio beyond which the increase in benefits secured is less than the increase in the grant paid.

-Of course, infra-marginal projects - those that do not require the maximal grant in order to go ahead - should not be given the maximal grant.
+In an ideal world of full information, infra-marginal projects - those that do not require the maximal grant in order to go ahead - would not be given the maximal grant.
 For such projects there is a "rent" - the gap between the maximum grant that would still result in a net social benefit and the minimum grant required to ensure that the project goes ahead.
-The minimum grant is welfare maximizing, and should be the preferred option for the State.
+The minimum grant is welfare maximising, and should be the preferred option for the State.
 Legislation provides for this, and the agencies make their best efforts to capture as much of the "rent" as possible, given their information and given competition from foreign agencies.
 Nevertheless there will undoubtedly be some leakage and an increase in the maximal grant rate will tend to increase grants provided generally.

-The two major components of the deadweight factor are thus (i) The remainder of this section considers how the two major components might be quantified, i.e. (i) the elasticity of response and (ii) the degree of leakage to infra-marginal projects.
+The two major components of the deadweight factor are thus (i) the elasticity of response and (ii) the degree of leakage to infra-marginal projects.
 We deal with these separately by first considering the case where there is full leakage: an increase in the maximal grant/benefit ratio is passed to all projects.
-This case is analyzed in Section 6.2.
+This case is analysed in Section 6.2.
 We then proceed in Section 6.3 to model the leakage, arriving at a modified deadweight factor leading to higher grants.
 Section 6.4 considers the issue of whether it is desirable to vary the deadweight by category of project.
 The discussion is necessarily somewhat technical.